systemiqofficial/Pathways-Chemical-Industry-Japan/README.md

-# Chemicals decarbonization model
+# Chemicals decarbonization model Japan
-This repository contains the chemicals decarbonization model, as created by SYSTEMIQ/University of Cambridge/University of Tokyo funded by the Mitsibishu Chemicals Corporation (MCC).
+This repository contains the chemicals decarbonization model, as created by SYSTEMIQ/University of Tokyo funded by the Mitsibishu Chemicals Corporation (MCC).
+We acknowledge the support from the University of Cambridge and the wider expert panel on the development of the Global Model.
 This README describes how to set up and use the model.
 A more detailed description about how the model works can be found in `docs/`.

 ## Windows